 The ties that bind the disparate factions have led to the development of distinct majority and opposition blocs.

-Some of the major players in Lebanese politics are:
+Al Jazeera profiles some of the major players in Lebanese politics.

 Saad al-Hariri is leader of the Future Movement (al-Mustaqbal), a Sunni Muslim party.

 The Future Movement is the largest party within the March 14 Forces, Lebanon’s majority bloc in parliament.

 Al-Hariri became Future’s leader in 2005 after his father, Rafiq, was assassinated.

 The Future Movement later formed allegiances with other parties, including the Druze Progressive Socialist Party and the Christian Lebanese Forces.